St. Mary’s is committed to offering an accessible and affordable education.

 If a student is awarded a scholarship by an outside agency or organization those funds may be used to reduce the self-help portion (loans or work-study) of the student’s award or to cover the student’s unmet federal need.
 Outside awards in excess of assigned self-help and unmet need may reduce a student’s institutional need-based grant.
-Pell Grants and state scholarships are NOT considered outside scholarships, and when these funds are increased after the initial assistance offer, eligibility for the need-based St. Mary’s Grant is recalculated.
-Generally, the St. Mary’s Grant is reduced dollar for dollar by the increase in state scholarship or Pell Grant.
+This reduction will only happen if the total grant and scholarship funding exceed the Cost of Attendance for that academic year.

 Is the money I receive from financial assistance programs taxable?